bratyslav/human_recognition/README.md

   The train dataset contains 2500 images with people and 2500 images without people.
 Most of the images contain scenes such as apartments, streets, nature, etc. Validation dataset contains 500/500 images with/without people.

-  The model is MobileNetV2 from Keras applications, with GlobAveragePooling and 2 Dense layers at top.
+  The model is MobileNetV2 from Keras applications, with GlobAveragePooling and 2 Dense layers at the top.
 The model input has the shape (512, 512, 3), with values in range [-1.
 1].
 The output contains two classes: a class of images with people and a class of images without.

   The best validation accuracy is 0.9667.